DKeen0123/bank/README.md

 ### Refactoring

-My account object was now responsible for too much, and so to adhere to the single responsibility principles I decided to move the statement responsibility into a separate class.
+My account object was now responsible for too much, and so to adhere to the single responsibility principle I decided to move the statement responsibility into a separate class.

+this new 'Statement' class initializes with an array that has transactions pushed into it by the Account class whenever a user deposits or withdraws.
+It has the functionality to print these transaction array objects into a readable format.

+## Closing thoughts

+My printed statement is a little more simplistic than the example given in the acceptance criteria.
+However, I felt that the things being tested here are my object-oriented design principles and logic/ process, rather than the ability to build a nice looking command line interface.

+I did consider extracting the logic that adds to and withdraws from the balance into another class, but felt it was overkill, and would result in more lines of code.
+Should it need to be extracted in the future, it would be an easy refactor.